Santa has breakfast at Epiphany

 Epiphany Cathedral School will host Breakfast with Santa on Saturday, Dec.
-7. The event will be held in Epiphany’s Parish Center from 8-11 a.m.
+7. The event will be held in Epiphany’s Parish Center from 8-11 a.m., according to information provided.

 The cost to attend is $5 per person with advanced purchase or $6 per person at the door.
 The cost includes breakfast, photo with Santa Claus, stories, holiday crafts, books, raffles and more.